Cape Town

 …Looking In?

-Selection of Jürgen Schadeberg's (1931-2020) hand prints from Kilbourn Collection.
-Curated by Stefan Hundt
+Selection of Jürgen Schadeberg's (1931-2020) hand prints on loan from Kilbourn Collection.
+Curated by Stefan Hundt.

 Sanlam Art Gallery, Bellvile